Thinking one wrong tenant notice won’t matter? Think again.

 - Posting on the door and mailing a copy via certified mail (with return receipt)

-- An electronic notice is not legally valid unless the lease specifically allows it
+- An electronic notice is not legally valid unless the lease specifically allows electronic delivery

 Pro Tip: Always keep a copy of the notice and document how and when it was delivered.
 This becomes your evidence in court if eviction becomes necessary.